m-ashry-eg/SAA-C03/notes/README.md

   - **Customer Manages the Keys (CMK)**: With this option, you can use KMS keys that you create and manage.
 This allows you for more fine-grained control over key management.

+## Amazon Aurora

+Amazon Aurora is a MySQL and PostgreSQL compatible relational database built for the cloud, that combines the performance and availability of high-end commercial databases with the simplicity and cost-effectiveness of open-source databases.
+It is a fully managed database service provided by Amazon Web Services (AWS).

+- ### Aurora Characteristics

+  - **Performance**: Aurora provides high performance, with up to 5 times the throughput of standard MySQL running on the same hardware.
+It achieves this by using a distributed, fault-tolerance, self-healing storage system.

+  - **High availability**: Aurora is designed for high availability.
+It replicates six copies of your data across three Availability Zones, and continuously backs up your data to Amazon S3.

+  - Backup: Automated backups are always enabled on Amazon Aurora Instances and backups do not impact database performance.

+  - **Replication**: Aurora supports both synchronous and asynchronous replication to create read replicas for read scalability.
+It allows up to 15 read replicas per Aurora database cluster.

+  - **Disk Provisioning**: In standard RDS instances, you typically select the storage type and storage capacity, In contrast, Amazon Aurora uses a distributed, fault-tolerance storage system that automatically scales storage capacity as needed, up to 128 terabytes per database.

+  - **Scalability**: Aurora allows you to scale your database resources up or down with just a few clicks in the AWS Management Console.
+It also supports auto-scaling for Aurora Replicas.

+- ### Aurora Severless

+  - **What is**: Aurora Serverless is a database deployment option for Amazon Aurora.
+Amazon Aurora Serverless is designed to automatically  and dynamically adjust database capacity based on the application’s needs.
+It’s a fully managed service that allows you to run your database without the need to manage the underlying infrastructure.

+  - **Auto Scaling**: Aurora Serverless automatically scales the database capacity up or down based on the actual usage.
+This means that you don't need to manually provision and manage the database instance or cluster.

+  - **Const-Efficiency**: With Aurora Serverless, you pay only for the capacity you use on a per-second basis.
+This can lead to cost savings, especially for applications with unpredictable or sporadic workloads.

+  - **Data Replication**: Aurora Serverless can be configured as a Global Database, which means you can have an active-active setup across multiple AWS regions for low-latency global access.

+  - **Data API**: Aurora Serverles provides a Data API that allows you to easily access and interact with your database using HTTPS-based API calls.

+- ### Aurora Multi-Master

+  - **What is**: Amazon Aurora Multi-Master is a feature provided by Amazon Web Services (AWS) that allows you to create multiple read/write master instances within an
+  Aurora database cluster.
+This means that each master instance can handle both read and write operations, providing increased availability and fault tolerance for your applications.

+  - **High Availability**: With multiple master instances, your application can continue to operate even if one of the master instances fails.
+This provides a higher level of availability and fault tolerance.

+  - **One-Region**: Amazon Aurora is limited to a single AWS Region.
+This means that all master instances within an Aurora Multi-Master cluster must be located within the same AWS Region.

+  - **Consistency Guarantee**: Aurora Multi-Master maintains strong consistency across all master.
+This means that all writes are immediately visible to subsequent readers.

+  - **Data Replication**: Data is automatically replicated across all master instances, ensuring that each master has an up-to-data copy of the data.

+  - **Automatic Scaling**: Aurora Multi-Master clusters can scale both read and write workloads by adding or removing master instances dynamically.

+  - **Global Database**: You can use Aurora Multi-Master in conjunction with Aurora Global Database to create an active-active setup across multiple AWS regions.

+- ### Aurora Global Database

+  - **What is**: Amazon Aurora Global Database is a feature provided by Amazon Web Services (AWS) that allows you to create a globally distributed, highly available with low-latency access for read and write operation.
+It is designed for applications that require high availability and low-latency access across multiple geographic regions.

+  - **Global Replicas**: With Aurora Global Database, you can create one primary cluster and up to five secondary clusters around the world.

+  - **Active-Active Replication**: With Global Database, you can have read and write access to multiple clusters simultaneously.
+This allows for active-active configurations, where applications can read and write from any of the clusters.

+  - **Automatic failover**: In the event of a primary cluster failure, Aurora Global Database supports automatic failover to one of the secondary clusters.
+This ensures high availability for your applications.

+  - **Global Write Commit Policy**: You can choose whether to enforce a “write-anywhere” or “write-to-primary” policy.
+This allows you to control where writes are allowed, based on your application’s requirements.

 ## Amazon Backup

 AWS Backup is a fully managed backup service provided by Amazon Web Services.
 It makes it easy for you to centralize and automate the backup